User0332/MathEngine/README.md

 Documentation for the project can be found [here](https://mathengine.readthedocs.io/).

-The MathEngine library ecosystem is currently in the process of being published to NuGet.
+The MathEngine packages are available on NuGet
+- `MathEngine.Values`
+- `MathEngine.Algebra`